dimforge/ncollide/docs/bounding_volumes.md

 ```

 **Attention:** note that while the cost function `RayIntersectionCostFn`
-performs a ray cast on both the objects and their bounding volumes, the other
+performs a ray cast on both objects and their bounding volumes, the other
 visitors like `RayInterferencesCollector` only work with the bounding volumes.
 So if you are using the latter, you need to check if the query actually
-succeeds on the collected objects!
+succeeds on the collected objects yourself!

 The following example creates four shapes, sets up a `BVT` to associate indices